georgejhunt/olpc_pwrlogs/acpower/README.rst

 If you want to record the listing, and send it via email, or print it, you can redirect the output from the screen to a file, and then copy that file to a USB stick.

         - Use "df -h" to see the path associated with your USB stick (Usually it is /run/media/olpc/<USB stick label>
-        - Redirect the ouptup of the print_pwrlog to a file :
+        - Redirect the ouptup of the *acpower* to a file :

            *acpower > /run/media/olpc/1838-1234/mypowersummary*

         - Take the USB stick to an internet connected computer and email the report. or
-        - Put the USB stick in a computer that is connected to  printer, open the file in a text editor, and print it.
+        - Put the USB stick in a computer that is connected to a printer, open the file in a text editor, and print it.

+For the hackers, please note that the ACPower zip file is actually generated as a mktinycorexo xo-client, and the code resides at: https://github.com/georgejhunt/mktinycorexo/tree/acpower/xo-client as a branch off of that cloned repo.
+The original git repo is at http://dev/laptop.org/git/user/quozl/mktinycorexo